How to Sleep Well in Perimenopause

 2. Adrenal hormone dysregulation

 During menopause, your ovaries retire from producing estrogen and progesterone, and your adrenal glands take over.
-This a simplistic way of looking at it, but it’s important.
+This is a simplistic way of looking at it, but it’s important.
 In order to successfully sleep well through menopause, your adrenal function must be optimal, and the signals between your brain and adrenals (HPA axis) must be “online.”
 In both Chinese and functional medicine, we always improve adrenal function to support perimenopause.
 The adrenal hormones we are concerned about are:

 - Cortisol, which governs circadian rhythms.